genomic-medicine-sweden/.github/profile/README.md

 Versioning of releases is enocuraged to follow [Semantic Versioning](https://semver.org/).

+### CI/CD actions
+For now the GMS GitHub only have access to 2000 minutes for GitHub actions per month.
+Once the are used up there are no additional resources for this.
+Due to this we encourage developers to be considerate in which automations are set up.

 ### Non-used repositories
 If there are repos which are no longer maintained, they should be archived.
 Reach out to one of the [owners of the GitHub organisation](https://github.com/orgs/genomic-medicine-sweden/people?query=role%3Aowner) if you have such a repo.